Our Upcoming Events

 OPED offers paratransit services to adults with mobility disabilities and to elderly residents of Oakland and Piedmont who cannot access public transportation.
 Taxis and wheelchair-lift vans provide transit to medical appointments, shopping and other activities.
 Oakland Paratransit for the Elderly and Disabled (OPED)

-- Senior Companions & Foster Grandparents
+- Senior Companions / Foster Grandparents / Taxi Up and Go Program

 - Senior Centers